 Today, a diagnosis of disability can brand a child for life, causing endless embarrassment and destroying her fragile self-esteem in a world that stresses academic achievements over creative genius.

-I believe that when you embrace your ‘weirdness’, your ‘disabilities’ or your own unique gifts that the Universe has bestowed on you, you teach all of us to see the world through different eyes.
+I believe that when you embrace your ‘weirdness’, your ‘disabilities’, or your own unique gifts that the Universe has bestowed on you, you teach all of us to see the world through different eyes.

 When you share the vision that comes through your own unique lens with the rest of the world, you make all of our lives richer.

-So don’t let anyone make you feel ‘less-than’ just because you’re not academically inclined or cannot fulfil your parents’ unfulfilled aspirations.
+So don’t let anyone make you feel ‘less-than’ just because you’re not academically inclined or cannot fulfill your parents’ unfulfilled aspirations.
 You may be destined to be the next Picasso and to add to the beauty of all our lives.